Live Share core capabilities

 Live Share data structures

 The Live Share SDK includes a set of new distributed-data structures that extend Fluid's DataObject class, providing new types of stateful and stateless objects.
 Unlike Fluid data structures, Live Share's LiveDataObject classes don’t write changes to the Fluid container, enabling faster synchronization.
-Further, these classes were designed from the ground up for common meeting scenarios in Teams meetings.
-Common scenarios include synchronizing what content the presenter is viewing, displaying metadata for each user in the meeting, or displaying a countdown timer.
+Further, these classes were designed from the ground up for common scenarios in Teams meetings, chats, and channels.
+Common scenarios include synchronizing what content the presenter is viewing, displaying metadata for each user in the session, or displaying a countdown timer.

 Live Object Description